tweet-sentiment-analyis/fetcher/README.md

 * From the root of this project, build a new docker image with the respective version: `docker build -t tweetsentimentanalysis/fetcher:0.0.1 .`
 * Run `docker push tweetsentimentanalysis/fetcher:0.0.1` to deploy to dockerhub

+## Get the container
+If you do not want to build the container by your own, you may use the following to get the image from DockerHub:
+`docker pull tweetsentimentanalysis/fetcher:latest`

 ## Run the container
 After you have built the container, you may run it using the following command: `docker run -p 8090:8080 -e AWS_ACCESS_KEY_ID='...' -e AWS_SECRET_ACCESS_KEY='...'  -e TWITTER_CONSUMER_KEY='..' -e TWITTER_CONSUMER_SECRET='...' -e TWITTER_TOKEN='...' -e TWITTER_TOKEN_SECRET='...' tweetsentimentanalysis/fetcher:0.0.1` which runs the container and lets you connect to it [http://192.168.99.100:8090](http://192.168.99.100:8090).
 Use the appropriate credentials for this.